The Day of Reckoning

 This time.
 It was the Apions that shared ominous looks.

 “It seems we better be on our way then,” Mrs Apion said, making a brisk start to the archway, and Mr Apion moves to follow.

 “You don’t understand that woman is like a dog with a bone, she won’t let this go.
 The lot of them won’t.
 Not for money or by threats.”

 Mr Apion wheeled on them; rage warped his face.
-“Detectives, we do not make threats, we only deliver warnings and if that warning is not heeded.
-They will be more bodies found in that lake.”
+“Detectives, we do not make threats, we only deliver warnings and if they go unheeded.
+There will be more bodies found in that lake.”